LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Properties are expressed using predicates.
 The QuickCheck test dialects and predicates take as argument the mode template for a property, generate random values for each input argument based on the type information, and check each output argument.
+For common types, the implementation tries first common edge cases (e.g. empty atom, empty list, or zero) before generating arbitrary values.

 The mode template syntax is the same used in the `info/2` predicate directives with an additional notation, `{}/1`, for passing argument values as-is instead of generating random values for these arguments.
 For example, assume that we want to verify the `type::valid/2` predicate, which takes as first argument a type.
 Randomly generating random types would be cumbersome at best but the main problem is that we need to generate random values for the second argument according to the first argument.
 Using the `{}/1` notation we can solve this problem for any specific type, e.g. integer, by writing:

 	| ?- lgtunit::quick_check(type::valid({integer}, +integer)).